Postgraduate Scholarships and Opportunities

 These opportunities ensure that the talent & artistic potential of our students continues to develop & flourish beyond study at NAS.

-Applications for our 2025 Postgraduate Scholarships and Opportunities are now open.
-See the application timelines, guidelines and forms for each opportunity below.
+Applications for The Mark Henry Cain Travel Scholarship & Eloise Morton Study Grants will open in April 2025 for eligible MFA students.
+The 2026 Postgraduate Scholarships and Opportunities will open in November 2025.
+See the application timelines, guidelines, and forms for each opportunity below.

 Please read the Application Guidelines before completing the Application Form.